LPG Boiler to Heat Pump UK (2026 Guide)

 - Lower carbon emissions

-LPG homes are often strong heat pump candidates
+LPG homes can be strong heat pump candidates

-Because LPG is already a relatively expensive heating fuel, heat pumps can often compete more favourably on running costs than they do against mains gas.
+Because LPG is usually more expensive than mains gas, a well-designed heat pump can often compete more favourably on running costs than it would in a typical gas-heated home.

 How Much Does It Cost to Replace an LPG Boiler With a Heat Pump?

-Most UK homeowners replacing an LPG boiler with a heat pump currently pay between £10,000 and £18,000 before grants.
+Most UK homeowners replacing an LPG boiler with a heat pump may pay around £10,000 to £18,000 before grants, although the final cost depends heavily on property size, heat loss, radiator suitability, hot water requirements and installation complexity.

 Why LPG Homes Often Suit Heat Pumps Well

-Many off-grid homes already have characteristics that make heat pumps attractive:
+Many off-grid homes already have characteristics that make heat pumps worth considering, especially where LPG bills are high or fuel deliveries are inconvenient.

-- Larger plots with space for outdoor units
+- Larger plots with space for an outdoor unit

 - Detached or semi-rural properties